Characterizing classification datasets: a study of meta-features for meta-learning: Introduction

 \section{Introduction}

-Machine learning algorithms are inherently biased, in the sense that they each make assumptions about the data distribution and choose specific generalization hypotheses over several other possible generalizations, thus restricting the search space \citep{Wolpert1992, Mitchell1997}.
+Machine learning algorithms have an inductive bias: they each make assumptions about the data distribution and choose specific generalization hypotheses over several other possible generalizations, thus restricting the search space \citep{Mitchell1997,Wolpert1992}.
 Since the true data distribution is unknown, several techniques are typically tried to achieve a satisfactory solution for a particular task.
 This trial-and-error approach is laborious and subjective, given the many choices that need to be made.
 Alternatively, meta-learning (MtL) presents a data-driven, automatic selection of techniques, by using knowledge extracted from previous tasks \citep{Brazdil2009}.
-For instance, a meta-model can be trained to recommend suitable techniques for a new task \citep{Vanschoren2012}.
+For instance, a meta-model can be trained on prior tasks to recommend suitable techniques for a new task \citep{Vanschoren2012}.

-The recommender system requires a systematic collection of dataset characteristics, along with the corresponding performance of the algorithms.
-These characteristics extracted from the datasets, named meta-features, have a crucial role in the successful use of MtL \citep{Bilalli2017}.
-Many empirical studies have investigated the effectiveness of meta-features in different domains \citep{Bensusan2000a, Pfahringer2000, Bensusan2001, Furnkranz2001, Peng2002, Reif2011, Reif2014, Filchenkov2015}, and proposed different sets of meta-features to characterize a given MtL task.
+Such a recommender system requires a systematic collection of dataset characteristics, along with the corresponding performance of different algorithms.
+These characteristics extracted from the datasets, named meta-features, play a crucial role in the successful use of MtL \citep{Bensusan2001,Bilalli2017}.
+Many empirical studies have investigated the effectiveness of meta-features in different domains \citep{Bensusan2000a,Bensusan2001,Filchenkov2015,Furnkranz2001,Peng2002,Pfahringer2000,Reif2011,Reif2014}, and proposed different sets of meta-features to characterize a given MtL task.

 Unfortunately, several aspects that affect the reproducibility and generalizability of these experiments have been neglected or ignored in the literature.
-These include details concerning the dataset characterization process, the hyperparameter settings used to evaluate algorithms, as well as employed procedures that deal with data encoding and missing values.
-These aspects require additional and careful investigation, especially given the current reproducibility crisis faced by the machine learning area \citep{Hutson2018}.
+These include details concerning the dataset characterization process, hyperparameter settings used to evaluate algorithms, as well as procedures that deal with data encoding and missing values.
+These aspects require additional and careful investigation, especially given the current reproducibility crisis in machine learning research \citep{Hutson2018}.